 - Ineffective policies, training programs, and enforcement to meet anti-money laundering compliance programs

 Under the program, individuals providing information on violations of the Bank Secrecy Act (BSA) were eligible for an award of 30% of the monetary sanctions leading to more than $1 million in fines.
-But the program is yet to issue a significant award.
+However, the program is yet to issue a significant award.